irmen/prog8/reference.md

 **Indirect addressing:** The ``[address]`` syntax means: the contents of the memory at address, or "indirect addressing".
 By default, if not otherwise known, a single byte is assumed.
-You can add the ``.byte`` or ``.word`` or ``.float`` type identifier suffix to make it clear what data type the address points to.
+You can add the ``.byte`` or ``.word`` or ``.float`` type identifier, inside the bracket, to make it clear what data type the address points to.
+For instance: ``[address .word]``  (notice the space, to distinguish this from a dotted symbol name).
-This addressing mode is only supported for constant (integer) addresses and not for variable types, unless it is part of a subroutine call statement.
-For an indirect goto call, the 6502 CPU has a special instruction (``jmp`` indirect) and an indirect subroutine call (``jsr`` indirect) is synthesized using a couple of instructions.
+For an indirect goto call, the 6502 CPU has a special instruction (``jmp`` indirect) and an indirect subroutine call (``jsr`` indirect) is emitted using a couple of instructions.

 Program Structure